Seamful XAI: Operationalizing Seamful Design in Explainable AI

 Stakeholders are asked to articulate how a selected seam can address at least one of the three aforementioned user goals.
 If the seam does not address the goals, it can be concealed.
 To promote traceability and facilitate downstream design decisions, they will tag the selected seams with the targeted user goals (stickers in the Reflection Card in Fig.~\ref{fig:mural_design_process}).

-\textbf{We also offer some practical suggestions for the design process based on what we learned from pilots:}

-\textit{When generating the seams}: Instead of doing it collectively, the process can be prefomed individually by different stakeholders.
-We recommend to have one facilitator who serves as the junction point for these conversations and diverse perspective.
-This alleviates the challenges of getting multiple teams in the room at the same time.
-It can also mitigate conformity pressure and group thinking that can happen when brainstorming.
+\textbf{Practical suggestions for the design process:} \textit{When generating the seams}: Instead of doing it collectively, the process can be performed individually by different stakeholders.
+We recommend to have one facilitator serving as the junction point for these conversations.
+This alleviates the challenges of getting multiple teams synchronously, mitigate conformity pressure, and group thinking.
 Stakeholders can also engage in brainwriting~\cite{vangundy1984brain} where seams are generated separately followed by a discussion to refine things.

 \textit{When filtering seams}: When many seams are considered relevant for supporting user agency, some prioritization strategies can be utilized, such as ranking the the seams based on how many dimensions of user goals they address (e.g., by the number of stickers they had).
-Stakeholder can also engage in an additional prioritization step, such as by evaluating the alignment of a seam with the business goals or organizational values.
+Stakeholder can also engage in an additional prioritization step, such as by evaluating the alignment of a seam with business goals or organizational values.